javapriyan/jenkinsdemo/README.md

-jenkinsdemo
+Jenkins Demo
 ===========
-This is for a demo puropse to show how jenkins
+This is for a demo puropse to show how jenkins Auto trigger